 "We've gone from concept to fruition.
 Thank you (sports clubs)," City Administrator Geoff Grote said.

 Beach playfield, which gets heavy use, will likely be the first field to be targeted in a few years for turf replacement.
-Estimated cost is
+Estimated cost is $250,000.
+The city earlier set aside $50,000 for Beach, and the preservation fund will help offset the cost, Grote said.

 In other business, the council did the final reading on an ordinance for a contract amendment with CalPERS for a 2 percent at 50 retirement plan for newly hired public safety employees.
 The ordinance takes effect Dec.
 5. Current public safety employees earn 3 percent at 50.